slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 So why don't we create an HTA that will download and execute our payload when it is run?
 In other words a stager which upon being run will download and execute our shellcode loader program which in turn will execute our final _meterpreter_ shellcode.
 Let's do that!

+Keep in mind that HTML Applicatons are executed using `mshta.exe`.

 Here is the HTA source:

 ```html